 • “When it is time for me to speak, give me courage and boldness to share what you have given me.”

-Reflection: Waiting in faith, hope, discipline, and silence refines our souls.
-We await the Lord, not just answers.
+Reflection: Waiting in patient hope, discipline & silence refines our souls as we await Him; not just answers to our questions—Him.

 Prayer Points: